10 Things to Know About Our Farm Winery

 4. Our tasting room hours change from season to season.

 We’re not open 24/7 or even nine to five.
-We are open every Saturday and Sunday, 11:00 am to 5:30 pm, and sometimes we are open more days of the week, if we are caught up with our work in the vineyard.
+We are open every Saturday and Sunday, Noon to 6:00 pm, and sometimes we are open more days of the week, if we are caught up with our work in the vineyard.
 It’s best to check our website for current tasting room hours.
 Our tasting room is closed January through March, but we’re here working - making wine, keeping the building the right temperature, and performing other farm chores.
 So if you have a group of eight or more and want to visit, even when we are closed, give us a ring 518-461-7132.
 If we’re not snowed in and have the driveway plowed, we can usually arrange it.

 3. We’re doing something different.